- New students

 - PIN number (your date of birth)

-The first time you log in, you will be asked to change your PIN number and set a security question and answer.
-(Please keep these details safe, as you'll need them the next time you log in to complete the enrolment process.)
+The first time you login, you will be asked to change your PIN number.
+Please keep these details safe, as you'll need them the next time you login to complete the enrolment process.

 Update your details